Melissa Bachman

-Melissa Bachman (born 17 July 1984) is an American huntress, producer, and host of hunting television programs, currently of the cable television program Winchester Deadly Passion on the Sportsman Channel, Pursuit Channel, and Wild TV.
+Melissa Bachman (born July 17, 1984) is an American hunter, producer, and host of hunting television programs, currently of the cable television program Winchester Deadly Passion on the Sportsman Channel, Pursuit Channel, and Wild TV.
 As a prominent female hunter, she has received personal online attacks.

-Early life
+Early life and education

 Bachman was raised in Paynesville, Minnesota.
 Her parents, Dale and Karen Bachman, were both avid hunters who took her on their hunting trips since she was five years old.

-She was not able to actually hunt until she was twelve, and had to do push-ups for over a year to develop the muscles to pull her 40 lb bow.
+Bachman was not able to actually hunt until she was twelve, and had to do push-ups for over a year to develop the muscles to pull her 40 lb bow.
 Later her parents would sign a work permit so she could start high school at 10 a.m., after hunting in the mornings.

-She attended Paynesville Area High School where she competed in pole vault for the track team, setting school and section 5A records.
+Bachman attended Paynesville Area High School where she competed in pole vault for the track team, setting school and section 5A records.
 She served as student representative to the Chamber of Commerce board, winning an Outstanding Young Person award, played saxophone in the concert, pep, and marching bands, was homecoming queen, student council treasurer, a member of the National Honor Society, captain of track and speech teams, a lector in her Catholic church, and earned the Girl Scouts Gold Award by organizing younger Girl Scouts to interact with the elderly.

-Bachman graduated Paynesville Area High School magna cum laude in 2002, and attended St. Cloud State University with a double major in Spanish and Broadcast Journalism.
+Bachman graduated Paynesville Area High School magna cum laude in 2002, and attended St. Cloud State University with a double major in Spanish and broadcast journalism.
 She survived a likely bout with viral meningitis during a 2004 summer Spanish immersion program in Costa Rica.
 While pole vaulting in high school and college, Bachman would wrap her pole in camouflage to symbolize her passion for hunting.